Forgiving and forgiven

 Offering envelope or $5 bill, Construction paper heart, Washable marker that contrasts with the heart, Contact paper or laminator, Small tub of soapy water OR wet paper towel or wipes

 "Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift.
 Matthew 5:23 (NIV)

-What did Jesus say we should do if we are guilty of any of these things?
-He said, "If you are presenting your offering to God and you remember that you have said something that hurt another person, leave your gift at the altar and go and ask forgiveness from that person.
+In the Sermon on the Mount, Jesus said, "If you are presenting your offering to God and you remember that you have said something that hurt another person, leave your gift at the altar and go and ask forgiveness from that person.
 Then come back and offer your gift to God."

 Before we give our offering today, perhaps we should ask ourselves a few questions.
 Have I been angry with someone this week?
+(Scribble on the heart.)
 Have I had any arguments lately?
+(Scribble on the heart.)
 Have I called someone a bad name?
+(Scribble on the heart.)
 Have I said something about someone that wasn't true?
 (Scribble on the heart.)

 If we have hurt someone, we should ask God to forgive us and we should go to the person we have hurt and ask them to forgive us.
 (Wipe the scribbles off the heart.)
 When we have done that, God will be pleased with our heart and with our offering.